City status in the United Kingdom: Scotland

 The Local Government (Scotland) Act 1973 completely reorganised Scotland's local administration in 1975.
 All burghs were abolished, and a system of districts created.
 The four districts of Aberdeen, Edinburgh, Dundee and Glasgow had City included in their titles by the Act.
 The 1975 districts were replaced with the present council areas in 1996 by the Local Government etc. (Scotland) Act 1994, and the same four cities were designated.
 Since the 1996 reorganisation, four more Scottish cities have been designated: Inverness as part of the millennium celebrations, Stirling in 2002 to commemorate Queen Elizabeth II's Golden Jubilee, Perth in 2012 to mark the Queen's Diamond Jubilee and Dunfermline in 2022 to mark the Queen's Platinum Jubilee.
 In the case of these four cities, there are no city councils and no formal boundaries.
 In January 2008, a petition to matriculate armorial bearings for the City of Inverness was refused by Lord Lyon King of Arms on the grounds that there is no corporate body or legal persona to whom arms can be granted.
+In February 2024 the Provost of Fife, the council area containing Dunfermline, petitioned Lord Lyon to matriculate arms for the city.
+Arms were duly granted to the 'Provost of Fife for and on behalf of the City of Dunfermline' in August of that year.